H4HWV2011/msjarvis-public-docs/thesis/11-llm-fabric-of-ms-jarvis.md

 The LLM fabric is exposed through several cooperating services, each bound to a distinct port:

-- **ULTIMATE Ms. Jarvis API (8051)**
+- **Main Brain API (8050)**
   - Primary external-facing interface for questions, RAG-backed answers, and multi-step flows.
-  - Orchestrates calls to RAG, web research, the LLM fabric (including ensembles and judges), and downstream tools, then routes to Ollama models as needed.
+  - Orchestrates calls to RAG, WV-entangled gateways, WOAH, the LLM fabric (including ensembles and judges), and downstream tools, then routes to Ollama models as needed.

-- **Autonomous Learner (8053)**
-  - Optimized autonomous learning service that cycles every 5 minutes.
-  - Pulls topics from a configured learning queue, calls RAG and web-research, summarizes and deduplicates, updates the entanglement topic graph, and writes unique items into semantic memory.
+- **WV-Entangled Gateway (8010)**
+  - Gateway that provides WV-biased, multi-collection Chroma retrieval for entangled search workflows.
+  - Used by the main brain and related services when queries require Appalachian, benefits, or governance entanglement.

-- **RAG / Hilbert-Space Gateway (8103)**
+- **Spiritual Root / Hilbert-Space Gateway (8103)**
-  - Minimal RAG HTTP service that exposes `/search` over Chroma collections.
+  - RAG HTTP service mapped to `127.0.0.1:8103`, exposing `/search` over GBIM- and worldview-oriented Chroma collections.
-  - Serves as the front door into semantic memory, including thesis texts, MountainShares documents, autonomous-learning outputs, and specialized collections (such as `geodb_*`).
+  - Serves as a core entry point into semantic memory, including GBIM worldview entities and entangled spatial narratives.

+- **GIS RAG Service (8004)**
+  - GIS-focused RAG HTTP service exposing spatially indexed `/search` over Chroma collections and GeoDB mirrors.
+  - Used for explicitly spatial questions where PostGIS filtering and spatial metadata are central.

-- **Web-Research Service (8009)**
+- **WOAH Algorithms Service (8104)**
-  - HTTP service that executes web search and scraping workflows.
+  - Identity-weighting and population-dynamics service that evaluates content for hierarchical importance and identity relevance.
-  - Used both by ULTIMATE and by the autonomous learner when external information is needed.
+  - Supplies weights to Fifth DGM and other introspective components, indirectly influencing which content is privileged in memory and identity.

 - **Ollama Runtime (11434)**
   - Model-serving runtime hosting the local LLMs listed above.
-  - Not directly exposed to users; only the internal services call it.
+  - Bound to `127.0.0.1:11434` and not directly exposed to users; only internal services call it.

-This separation ensures that each concern—reasoning, retrieval, web access, autonomous learning, and model serving—can be monitored, restarted, and evolved independently.
+Additional services such as the unified gateway, blood–brain barrier, qualia engine, and consciousness bridge participate in the broader orchestration but are described in more detail in other chapters.
+The focus here is on how the main brain and retrieval gateways coordinate with the LLM fabric.

 ---

-## 11.4 Coordination Between ULTIMATE, RAG, Web, Learner, and the LLM Fabric
+## 11.4 Coordination Between Main Brain, RAG, Entangled Search, WOAH, and the LLM Fabric

 The main coordination flows look like this:

-### User-facing queries (via ULTIMATE on 8051)
+### User-facing queries (via main brain on 8050)

-1. ULTIMATE receives a request (question, task, or API call).
+1. The main brain receives a request (question, task, or API call), potentially annotated with WV county, ZIP, or governance context.
-2. It calls the RAG service on `8103 /search` to retrieve semantically relevant documents and notes from Chroma collections (including `geodb_*` for spatial context when needed).
+2. It calls the RAG gateway on `8103 /search` to retrieve semantically relevant documents and notes from Chroma collections, including GBIM worldview entities and WV benefits mirrors when appropriate.
-3. It optionally calls the web-research service on `8009 /search` to fetch current information from the internet.
-4. It fuses RAG and web results into a structured context block.
+3. For WV-entangled queries, it consults the WV-entangled gateway on `8010`, which aggregates across multiple collections using WV-first biasing and entanglement envelopes.
+4. Where needed, it incorporates identity weights and categories from the WOAH algorithms service to modulate which memories and narratives are emphasized.
 5. It chooses an appropriate model or model pair from the LLM fabric (for example, Llama 3.1 for primary reasoning, or a code model for code-specific tasks) and sends a prompt to Ollama on `11434`.
-6. For some tasks, it may invoke a secondary “judge” model to review or critique the primary output before returning a result.
+6. For some tasks, it may invoke a secondary “judge” or specialist model to review or critique the primary output before returning a result.
-7. It post-processes the model’s output and returns a structured JSON or text response.
+7. It passes results through intermediate services such as the qualia engine and blood–brain barrier, then returns a structured JSON or text response to the caller.

-### Autonomous learning cycles (via learner on 8053)

-1. Every 300 seconds, the learner selects the next topic from its `learning_queue` (with planned bias from the entanglement topic graph).
-2. It calls the RAG service on `8103 /search` to retrieve internal knowledge related to that topic.
-3. It calls the web-research service on `8009 /search` for external results; some topics may yield zero web hits.
-4. It summarizes and semantically deduplicates the combined results, using its own embedding model and similarity thresholds.
-5. It stores unique items into Chroma collections (such as `autonomous_learning` and `research_history`) via the RAG/Chroma layer.
-6. It updates its entanglement scaffolding (topic graph) and schedules the next cycle.
+### Background and autonomous-style learning flows

+1. Background learners and tools select topics from configured queues or from I-container interests, using helper modules such as `autonomous_learner_topic_source.py`.
+2. They call RAG (`8103`) and, when available, web-research or other external sources to gather material.
+3. Middleware such as `autonomous_learner_gisgeodb_wrapper.py` intercepts queries and stores summaries and search results into GISGEODB and Chroma, treating autonomous learning as a logged, inspectable process.
+4. Entanglement scaffolding and topic graphs are updated to bias future topic selection toward WV-relevant and identity-relevant themes.

-In both flows, LLMs are the final step in a pipeline that has already grounded context in semantic memory and, when relevant, in spatial features and external web data.
+In both flows, LLMs are the final step in a pipeline that has already grounded context in semantic memory, spatial features, entangled retrieval, and, when appropriate, identity weights.
 The LLM fabric is treated as a pool of tools and judges, not as an unconstrained monolithic agent.

 ---

 ## 11.5 LLMs in Consciousness, Autonomy, and Ensembles

 Within higher-level “consciousness” and autonomy constructs, the LLM fabric is used as a narrative and reasoning engine, often in ensemble patterns.
-For background on evaluating LLMs as agents and ensembles, see AgentBench (https://arxiv.org/abs/2308.03688), Mixture-of-Agents (https://arxiv.org/abs/2402.11026), and GLaM (https://arxiv.org/abs/2112.06905).

 **Consciousness coordinator (conceptual role)**

-- Aggregates beliefs, experiences, and derived signals (for example, from autonomous learning and entanglement graphs).
+- Aggregates beliefs, experiences, WOAH-driven identity signals, and derived structures from autonomous learning and entanglement graphs.
-- Calls into RAG and, when needed, web-research to assemble a “state of mind” context.
+- Calls into RAG, GIS-aware RAG, WV-entangled search, and, when needed, external research to assemble a rich “state of mind” context.
-- Uses a primary LLM (typically a Llama 3–class model) to synthesize higher-level narratives (for example, reflections, status summaries, or strategic considerations).
+- Uses a primary LLM (typically a Llama 3–class model) to synthesize higher-level narratives such as reflections, status summaries, or strategic considerations.

 **Direct RAG endpoints**

 - Expose HTTP APIs for “question + context” flows that bypass heavier orchestration when only retrieval and a single model call are needed.
-- Often use Mistral or Llama 3.* models, with strict timeouts and structured error handling around RAG and web calls.
+- Often use Mistral or Llama 3.* models, with strict timeouts and structured error handling around RAG and search calls.

 **Ensemble and judge patterns**

-- For some higher-stakes or specialized tasks, ULTIMATE uses a two-step pattern:
+- For higher-stakes or specialized tasks, the main brain uses a two-step pattern:
   - A primary model drafts an answer (for example, Llama 3.1).
   - A secondary specialist or judge model (for example, a code model, SQL model, or a different chat model) reviews the draft, flags issues, or proposes corrections.
-- The orchestration logic then merges, selects, or rejects outputs based on these internal checks, optionally deferring to a simpler fallback if disagreement or uncertainty is high.
+- Orchestration logic then merges, selects, or rejects outputs based on these internal checks, and may fall back to a simpler route if disagreement or uncertainty is high.

 **Autonomous outward communication (planned and constrained)**

-- Scheduled or event-driven flows may request a fresh narrative or assessment from the LLM fabric (for example, for reports or public updates).
+- Scheduled or event-driven flows may request fresh narratives or assessments from the LLM fabric (for example, for reports or public updates).
-- Any external posting (social media, reports, alerts) is gated by configuration and safeguards and uses RAG-grounded context to avoid hallucinated claims.
+- External posting (social media, reports, alerts) is gated by configuration and safeguards and uses GBIM-, GeoDB-, and RAG-grounded context to avoid hallucinated claims.

-Across these uses, LLMs act as compositional engines over already-filtered inputs from Chroma, GeoDB, and other stores, subject to explicit timeouts, ensemble checks, and service-level constraints.
+Across these uses, LLMs act as compositional engines over already-filtered inputs from Chroma, GeoDB, GBIM, and identity services, subject to explicit timeouts, ensemble checks, and service-level constraints.

 ---